HenrikJoreteg/sinks/README.md

 ## Change log

+- `3.1.2`: Bugfixes and 10x performance improvement of validate() function.
 - `3.1.1`: Now exporting `simpleObjectDeepEqual` as part of main export.
 - `3.1.0`: Added `simpleObjectDeepEqual` utility for lightweight object comparisons of simple objects.
 - `3.0.4`: Added other test for `getChanges` to ensure it handle nested objects with integer keys correctly.